Table of Contents:

 A domain name is a unique address used to access websites.
 Domain names are often easy to remember because they need to be used by consumers who want to find your website e.g. facebook.com or google.com.
 Today, there are over 351 million registered domain names but this number is constantly fluctuating.

-Domain names are important identifiers in the digital world that signify status and make your website accessible to everyone that uses the web.
+Domain names are important identifiers in the digital world that signify status and make your website accessible to everyone who tech startup uses the web.
 The most popular top-level domain is “.com”.
 Over 52% of registered domains use “.com”, with the next highest market share being “.org” at 4.4%.
 Many also use country-specific domains like “.uk” (for the United Kingdom) and “.au” (for Australia).

 The domain registrar is responsible for the process of updating the domain name registry whenever someone purchases a new domain name.
 They must be aware of which domain names are available and will provide customers with a search tool to discover which domain names are already taken.